tdimino/dream-daimon/README.md

 **Soul Designer:** [@tdimino](https://github.com/tdimino)

+**Credit to:** [@dooart](https://github.com/dooart) for his [Code Monkey](https://github.com/opensouls/community/tree/main/demos/nextjs/code-monkey), a fantastic example of how to connect the Soul Engine to a Next.JS front-end.

 ## Intro

 **Each of my intimate relationships, however brief, does get 'inside' me, does add at least some small thread in the tapestry of my being...** **Each of us carries within himself, woven into the fabric of his own soul, all the intimate relationships he has ever had.**